polyurichard/lectures/OOD/oo.md

 Encapsulation is a fundamental principle of object-oriented programming that restricts direct access to an object's attributes.
 It avoids  the data and code being tied together within an object from being randomly accessed by other code defined outside the object or class.

 ![Alt text](image-9.png)
 The `Monster` class represents a monster in the game.
-It  includes attributes like name and health, and methods to manage these attributes.
+It  includes attributes like `name` and `health`, and methods to manage these attributes.

 ```java
 public class Monster {